What’s next for the UK as Queen Elizabeth II laid to rest

 LONDON (AP) — The death of Queen Elizabeth II set in motion a tightly choreographed series of ceremonial and constitutional steps, as Britain undergoes a period of national mourning and enters the reign of King Charles III.

-A long-established 10-day plan, code-named Operation London Bridge, covers arrangements for the queen’s final journey to London and state funeral.
-Here is a look at what will happen in the coming days:
+A long-established 10-day plan, code-named Operation London Bridge, covered arrangements for the queen’s final journey to London and state funeral.
+Here is what the plan includes for the coming days:

 Tuesday Sept.
 13

-— The queen’s coffin is taken by hearse to Edinburgh Airport.
+— The queen’s coffin is taken by hearse from St. Giles Cathedral in Edinburgh to Edinburgh Airport.
 It will be flown by the Royal Air Force to London and taken to Buckingham Palace.

-— The king and Camilla visit Northern Ireland, where they meet politicians and faith leaders and attend a service of remembrance at St. Anne’s Cathedral.
+— King Charles III and his wife, Queen Consort Camilla, visit Northern Ireland, where they meet politicians and faith leaders and attend a service of remembrance at St. Anne’s Cathedral.

 Wednesday, Sept.
 14